dasnonap/blog-application/README.md

 ## Conclusion

 This blog application extends the basic Laravel Breeze setup with additional features like post creation, comment submission, and author-driven comment moderation.
 With Laravel Sail, it's easy to get the project up and running using Docker.

----

-Feel free to modify the placeholders (e.g., repository link) based on your actual setup!